kittoframework/kitto/README.md

 * Uses a modern asset tool-chain, [Webpack][webpack]
 * Allows streaming SSE to numerous clients concurrently with low memory/CPU footprint
-* Easy to deploy using the provided Docker images
+* Easy to deploy using the provided Docker images, or Heroku
 * Can serve assets in production
 * Keeps stats about defined jobs and comes with a dashboard to monitor them